Marques Tuiasosopo: Professional career

-Oakland Raiders
+Oakland Raiders (first stint)

-Tuiasosopo was selected by the Raiders in the second round of the 2001 NFL Draft, the 59th overall pick and the fourth quarterback selected (behind Michael Vick, Drew Brees, and Quincy Carter).
+Tuiasosopo was selected by the Raiders in the second round of the 2001 NFL draft, the 59th overall pick and the fourth quarterback selected (behind Michael Vick, Drew Brees, and Quincy Carter).

 In the NFL, Tuiasosopo was primarily a reserve quarterback, the Raiders' backup to Rich Gannon and Kerry Collins.
 He was on the sidelines for Super Bowl XXXVII at the conclusion of the 2002 season, but did not appear in the game as his team lost 48–21.
-His first significant playing time came during a Monday Night Football game during the 2003 season, throwing for 224 yards, all in the second half.
+His first significant playing time came during a Monday Night Football game against the Kansas City Chiefs during the 2003 season, throwing for 224 yards, all in the second half, after Gannon exited the game with a shoulder injury; Gannon would spend the rest of the 2003 season on injured reserve.
 Marques played well enough to earn his first career NFL start the following week, but struggled, throwing for just 65 yards along with an interception before leaving the game with an injury late in the first half.
 He did not start another game until late in the 2005 season, where he again struggled losing 26–10.
 He was promptly demoted back to the sidelines the next week.
 The team finished just 4–12 in the 2005 season with primarily Collins as the starting quarterback, paving the way for the younger Tuiasosopo to receive more consideration for the job.